injoin/plook/README.md

 We have an online server running in http://plook.injoin.io so that you can use it freely with the main Bower registry.

+## Running Plook on your own
+If you want to, you are free to run your Plook instance.
+However, we just require that you inform us about it.
+_If you are willing to do so, please get in touch via __hello [at] injoin.io__._

 ## License
 Copyright (c) 2014 InJoin Team Licensed under the [Apache License](LICENSE).